Tax guide

 Should I get CA review before filing?

-Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatch.
+CA review is worthwhile when the facts are not routine — when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, a regime change, or an AIS/TDS mismatch.

 CA technical review note

 For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+Where the position depends on timing — Form 16 issue date, AIS updates, TDS return processing, e-verification, revised-return deadline, or a notice response window — write the date next to the decision.

 The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
-The article should not be read as legal advice for a specific taxpayer without checking that taxpayer's documents.
+This article is not legal advice for any specific taxpayer without verifying their individual documents.

 Final takeaway